Bay Garnett

 In 2020 Garnett created Bay Garnett X Oxfam – a luxury Oxfam pop up shop in Selfridges – the first charity shop of its kind to exist in a department store, sitting in the same space as the luxury brands situated opposite Gucci and beside Prada – the shop was fitted out to look like a luxury shop meanwhile keeping the Oxfam price points.

 In 2021 Garnett curated the second Oxfam pop up – Oxfam X Bay Garnett, this time on the 3rd floor at Selfridges.
-This pop up ran from September to December 2021, and includes different rails edited by different contributors including Chloe Sevigny and Neneh Cherry.
+This pop up ran from September to December 2021, and includes different rails edited by different contributors including Chloë Sevigny and Neneh Cherry.

 In November 2021, Garnett spoke on a panel at COP26 in Glasgow on a panel discussion on ways to decarbonise the fashion industry.

-In 2023 Garnett released her book Style and Substance published by John Murry.
+In 2023 Garnett released her book Style and Substance published by John Murray.

 In September 2025 Garnett styled and was the creative director of "Style For Change" the Oxfam show featuring a diverse and eclectic mix of people walking.
 This show was viewed as a game changer for second hand fashion becoming mainstream.

+In October 2025, Garnett sourced and curated The Village Attic X Smart Works charity shop at Bicester Village with all proceeds going to Smart Works Charity.

 In November 2025 Garnett received TheIndustry Fashion People, Planet and Purpose Awards – Icon Hall of Fame Award for spearheading & pioneering the vintage fashion movement by bringing it into mainstream fashion & media.